-We provide marine fuel logistic services through our supply network of 34 ports in the Asia Pacific, including two ports in South Korea, 20 ports in the PRC, one port in Taiwan, one port in Hong Kong, five ports in Malaysia, one port in Singapore, two ports in the Philippines, and two ports in Thailand.
+We provide marine fuel logistic services through our supply network of 33 ports in the Asia Pacific, including South Korea, PRC, Taiwan, Hong Kong, Malaysia and Singapore.
 Our trade credit is granted by different suppliers in different ports.
 In the event that our customers request us to provide vessel refueling services at designated ports, at which the local suppliers can only provide limited trade credit, we may need to settle the cost of purchases to those suppliers with payment in advance.
 This will adversely affect our working capital, business, financial condition and results of operations.